Massive wave propagation near null infinity: Introduction

 \section{Introduction}

-The subject of this paper is the propagation of massive waves on Minkowski-like spacetimes $(M,g)$.
-We will be more precise later regarding the meaning of ``Minkowski-like'' in the previous sentence -- we use the term \emph{admissible} below -- but for now we just note that such spacetimes are \begin{itemize} \item non-trapping, in the sense that null geodesics asymptote in the usual way, \item globally hyperbolic, with $t$ a smooth time function and each $\Sigma_T = \{(T,\bfx):\bfx\in \bbR^d\}$ a Cauchy hypersurface -- so that the initial value problem with data specified on $\Sigma_0$ is well-posed -- and \item asymptotically flat, in both the spacelike and timelike directions, with a classical error (see \S\ref{sec:proofs}), so that the metric asymptotes to the Minkowski metric at large times and at distances. \end{itemize} The main microlocal estimates below depend only on the asymptotic structure of the metric, but the global hyperbolicity and non-trapping assumptions are required for the stated applications.
-It must stressed that we do not allow stationary or approximately stationary spacetimes besides the exact Minkowski spacetime itself, as these do not asymptote to the Minkowski spacetime at large times.
-Of course, the exact Minkowski spacetime $(\bbR^{1,d},g_\bbM)$, with
+The subject of this paper is the propagation of massive waves on Minkowski-like spacetimes $(\bbR^{1,d}_{t,\bfx},g)$.
+We will be more precise later regarding the meaning of ``Minkowski-like'' in the previous sentence; see \S\ref{sec:proofs} for the precise conditions, which define the class of what we call \emph{admissible} metrics.
+For now, we just note that such spacetimes are \begin{itemize} \item non-trapping, in the sense that null geodesics asymptote in the usual way, \item globally hyperbolic, with $t=x_0$ a smooth time function and with each $\Sigma_T = \{(T,\bfx):\bfx\in \bbR^d\}$, $T\in \bbR$, a Cauchy hypersurface -- so that the Cauchy problem with data specified on $\Sigma_0$ is well-posed -- and \item asymptotically flat, in both the spacelike and timelike directions, so that the metric asymptotes to the Minkowski metric at large distances \emph{and} large times.
+Our main theorem allows only short-range perturbations of the Minkowski metric (see \Cref{prop:allowed_decay}).
+Through much of \S\ref{sec:propagation}, the discussion applies to longer-range perturbations, though we will not attempt to be sharp. \end{itemize} The main microlocal estimates below depend only on the asymptotic structure of the metric, but global hyperbolicity and the non-trapping assumption are required for the various applications given.

-counts as admissible.
-Our sign convention for Lorentzian metrics is the mostly positive one.
-While the analysis below goes through for somewhat general manifolds $M$, we focus on the case when $M$ is $\bbR^{1,d}$ with an admissible metric.